fenago/ml-bootcamp/Lab_2.md

 ![](./images/02_25-Equation_2-36.png)

-This
-formula says that we need *I*---an *identity matrix*, which is a matrix with ones on the main diagonal and zeros everywhere else.
-We multiply this identity matrix by a number *α*.
-This way, all the ones on the diagonal of *I* become *α*.
-Then we sum *αI* and *X^T^X*, which adds *α* to all the diagonal elements of *X^T^X*.

-This
-formula can directly translate to NumPy code:
+This formula can directly translate to NumPy code: